mrastgoo/beamer-vicorob-master/README.md

-# Beamer template for LE2I - UB
+# Beamer template for Vicorob

-This repository hosts a template for presentation in beamer format.
-It is with the color of the LE2I and the Universite de Bourgogne
+This repository hosts a template for Vicorob presentation in latex Two template are availabe :

-Share and modify as you want.

-Guillaume Lemaitre
+First template - theme : vicorob is adapted from Maria Fernanda Moreno Lopez "Cuerna" template Second template - theme : vicorob2 is adapted from Lilyana Vankova "Feather" presentation

+The colors and logos are adapted specially according to vicorob new and previous logos

+Mojdeh Rastgoo